 - Life Support Rebate: People who use oxygen concentrators or kidney dialysis machines supplied by Queensland Health may be eligible for this concession to help them manage the electricity costs associated with running these machines.
 Application forms are sent to eligible users within 14 days of receiving their machines.
 Information on the current rebate amounts, eligibility criteria and information on how to apply is available on the Queensland Government website.

-For more information on any of the above concessions, contact the Queensland Government by calling 13 74 68 or emailing firstname.lastname@example.org.
+For more information on any of the above concessions, visit the Department of Energy and Water Supply website or contact the Queensland Government by calling 13 74 68 or emailing firstname.lastname@example.org.

 The Australian Government provides an Essential Medical Equipment Payment.
 This payment helps with the additional costs of running essential medical equipment or medically required heating or cooling (or both) to manage a disability or medical equipment.
 The payment must be cliamed through Centrelink.